-9. He Faked Health Problems To Avoid Military Service
+9. Christian Schad Faked Health Problems to Avoid Military Service

 When the First World War began, Schad managed to simulate a heart problem in order to avoid military service.
 He furnished a medical certificate with the recommendation of his doctor to live in a high mountain region, Schad moved to Zurich, Switzerland.

-8. Christian Schad Co-Founded A Dada Magazine Called “Sirius”
+8. He Co-Founded a Dada Magazine Called “Sirius”

 For “Sirius”, Schad did some of the graphic art and created some of the magazine’s content.

-7. Christian Schad Was A Pioneer On The Path To Artistic Abstraction
+7. He Was a Pioneer of Artistic Abstraction

 Towards the end of World War I, Christian Schad moved to Geneva where his personal Dada movement began.
 In this time, he experimented with different materials.
 His experiments led to photograms, which were later named “Schadographs”.
 These were contour images produced on light-sensitive plates, similar to the so-called rayographies of Man Ray.
 With his Schadographs the artist attempted to turn away from realistic representation within the Dada movement.

 6. Schad Painted a Portrait of Pope Pius XI

 After a short stay in Munich, Schad had spent several years in Italy.
 There he first lived in Rome and later moved to Naples, which was more interesting for him because it was “less cultural”, as he said.
 In Naples, Christian Schad was commissioned by the Vatican to paint the portrait of Pope Pius XI.